On this page you will find useful information regarding daily school routines and procedures.

 PE kit consists of navy shorts and a plain white T shirt without sports logos.
 A pair of plimsolls is useful for indoor PE but worn depending on the activity.
 In cold weather and for outdoor PE children may wear black or navy jogging trousers without logos, a white T shirt and black or navy sweatshirt.
 Trainers can be worn for outdoor PE.
 Children should attend school in PE kit on the days allocated.
 Each child will experience a 1 hour session and a further half hour session.
 In the year 2021-22, Y5 will participate in swimming lessons

-Children are rewarded with Golden Time at the end of each term for maintaining good standards of behaviour.
+Children are rewarded with Extra Play at the end of each week for maintaining good standards of behaviour.
 Our behaviour policy is based on a positive and restorative method.
-Golden Time activities are exciting and take place for half an hour during the last session of the week.
-If a child has lost golden time this will be monitored by the deputy headteacher.
+Extra Play activities are exciting and take place for 20 minutes during the last break of the week.
+If a child has lost the privilege of extra play, this will be monitored by the deputy headteacher and headteacher.

 Children earn badges for participating in enrichment activities and for going the extra mile.
 The children value these highly and strive to achieve the full range.